OrganicIrradiation/ratebeer/README.md

 Note that the nature of web scraping means this will be in **perpetual beta.**

+###v1.3.3

+* Captures more meta data.
+* Plays better with foreign beers.
+* Now if information is missing from a beer entry, its key is not added to the ``beer`` output.

 ###v1.3.2

 * Captures aliases for beer names.